Digital Customer Experience Strategy: Why and How to Create One

 post-banner

-For many brands, their digital customer experience strategy begins and ends with their website.
-Yes, ensuring that your website provides visitors with a seamless, satisfying experience certainly is important.
-But a successful digital CX strategy needs to include all other digital customer touchpoints as well, from mobile apps to push notifications, social media platforms to customer service chatbots.
+For many brands, their digital customer experience strategy focuses narrowly on their website.
+While ensuring your website provides visitors with a seamless, satisfying experience is certainly important, a successful digital CX strategy must encompass all digital customer touchpoints: mobile apps, push notifications, social media platforms and customer service chatbots.

-• User-friendliness and convenience.
-Intuitive navigation and accessible interfaces are cornerstones of a satisfying customer experience.
-It doesn’t matter how wonderful your product is if consumers can’t easily get to it or if completing a purchase is a labyrinthine task.
+• Mobile-First Design: Optimize all digital platforms for mobile users, focusing on speed, usability and “fat-finger” friendliness.
+Intuitive navigation and accessible interfaces are cornerstones of a satisfying customer experience; it doesn’t matter how wonderful your product is if customers can’t easily complete a purchase.

 Creating a digital CX strategy is much less overwhelming when you break it down into manageable steps.